wbelayne21/Project/README.md

 # Presentation

 ##  Selected topic
-Inflation of grocery item prices.
+* Inflation of housing prices

 ### Reason why they selected their topic
-Inflation has caused prices to change significantly.
+* Inflation has caused prices to change significantly.
+With many people moving and selling houses, we would like to know if there are certain attributes that determine if a house sells above or below the listing price.

 #### Description of their source of data
-Scraping our data from US Bureau of Labor Statistics.
-Data will include average prices of various grocery items in the US from the past ten years.
+* Retrieving our data from Kaggle.
+The source consists of housing data from 2012-2021

 ##### Questions they hope to answer with the data
-Will prices of groceries inflate or deflate in 2022?
+* Does zipcode affect whether a house sells above or below the listing price?

+* Are there other factors that determine how a house sells?

 # GitHub
 ## Description of the communication protocols
-Communication kept mainly through Slack, meeting at least once outside class.
+* Communication kept mainly through Slack, meeting at least once outside class.
 Might use a workflow app and excel to track progress and establish accountability.